 Furnace Repair FAQs Common Problems and Solutions

 There's nothing quite like the first morning of crisp fall weather.
 But then, you go to turn on your heat for the first time this season and nothing happens.
 You get that familiar pit in your stomach knowing an expensive repair is likely in your future.
 Well, the good news is that you have a chance of fixing this furnace problem yourself.
-With a little know-how, a DIY furnace repair is simple.
+With a little know-how, a DIY furnace repair FAQ is simple.
 So, keep watching to find out how to fix your common furnace problems before calling the HVAC pros.

 CHECK YOUR THERMOSTAT